sarahkitten/Pokemon-Catch/docs/TimeTrialFeaturePlan.md

 - The Time Trial state hook can be initialized in the app
 - The button appears in the UI and can toggle a mode flag
 - The architecture supports the planned features for subsequent tasks

+### Next Small Task
+Create the shared Pokemon state utilities by implementing the `/src/utils/pokemonStateUtils.ts` file, which will extract and centralize the shared functionality from `useGameState` for reuse in the Time Trial mode.